cjddmut/Unity-2D-Platformer-Controller/README.md

 Well, this happens.
 Please open up an [issue](https://github.com/cjddmut/Unity-2D-Platformer-Controller/issues)!

 ## Games using the Unity 2D Platformer Controller

+[Bit Ball](http://bitballgame.com) - Be a Bit Baller.
+The universe's top athletes in its most beloved pixelated sport, Bit Ball.

 [Beep Boop](http://cjkimberlin.com/games/LD32/WebGL/index.html) - Help Beep Boop navigate past dangers using its unconventional weapon to send it flying.
 Created solo in 72 hours for Ludumdare 32.